frrmack/dcgan-facemath-tensorflow/README.md

 ## The Talk

+An adventure in searching for the platonic ideals of Matt Damon, George Clooney, and most important of them all, Irmak Sirer.

 Watch the talk on youtube
 [![Watch the talk on youtube](https://i.imgur.com/CZukkvx.png)](https://www.youtube.com/watch?v=AlF4Ke3XuhA&t=371s)

 Slides on slideshare (earlier, shorter version) [![Slides](https://i.imgur.com/307DZxy.png)](https://www.slideshare.net/frrmack/deep-learning-reveals-the-essence-of-matt-damon)